iitsjana/Java-Assignments/README.md

  * to demonstrate a Game object.
  * Then create a GameTest class to place the main method in,
  * which demonstrates the Game object.

+<h2>4.
+Rectangle class</h2>

+### General info

+ * In this assignment we are asked to create three objects
+ * and to check if the object is a rectangle or a square
+ * then finally, to display the information using toString